Fitbit goes live with irregular heart rate notifications in Europe

-The company’s vehicle to assess how accurately its devices can detect atrial fibrillation (AFib) via a PPG sensor is the Fitbit Heart Study.
-This has been conducting tests on 450,000 individuals for a while now.
-To date, the passive monitoring has flagged up some 5,000 people for a follow up appointment.
+The company’s vehicle to assess how accurately its devices can detect atrial fibrillation (AFib) via a PPG sensor was the Fitbit Heart Study.
+This has been tested on 450,000 individuals for a while now.
+To date, the passive monitoring has flagged up more than 5,000 people for a follow up appointment.

-Results of the study published last November show that Fitbit has an algorithm that is pretty good at spotting undiagnosed signs of Afib.
+Partial results of the study were published last November.
+They show that Fitbit has an algorithm that is pretty good at spotting undiagnosed signs of Afib.
 And that such devices could be used for spotting first signs of the condition.

 Although there were some false positives, the study demonstrates that Fitbit’s heart rate algorithm, when combined with a wearable ECG monitor patch, delivers a 98% positive predictive value.

 Fitbits, therefore, have the potential to be used for massive screening for Afib.
-Which, in turn, would reduce medical costs on a wide scale.
+Which, in turn, has the potential to reduce medical costs on a wide scale.
+And save lives.
 The results were presented at the annual scientific sessions of the American Heart Association.

-Fitbit publicised the news in a blog post.
-This feature brings it one step closer to being a must have health and fitness device.
+This Irregular heart rate feature brings the Fitbit on your wrist one step closer to being a must have health and fitness device.